Call us today!

 Day 10: Strahan/Gordon River Cruise (BLD)

-A relaxed day around the city of Hobart includes a tour of historic Battery Point, Salamanca Place, Constitution Docks and the waterfront.
-As it is Saturday morning, take the opportunity to explore the famous Salamanca open-air Market with its bustle and buskers, colour and excitement.
-Afterwards, you may choose to shop and explore the city or, enjoy some quiet moments in Hobart’s Royal Botanical Gardens, vibrant with spring colours and blooms.
+Afterwards, you may choose to shop and explore the city or, enjoy some quiet moments in Hobart’s Royal Botanical Gardens, vibrant with Autumn colours.
 The remainder of the afternoon is yours to relax or explore as you wish.
-Our final dinner for the tour is at a lovely local restaurant.
+Our final dinner for the tour is at The Stockman’s Restaurant at The Old Woolstore.

 Day 13: Hobart—Auckland (B)